Remote/Online Instruction FAQ and Upcoming Moodle Trainings

 What do I do about attendance and participation?

 Use Zoom Video Conferencing to mitigate the academic impact to students who are sick and/or are considered high risk.
 This synchronous collaboration tool can be used to conduct and record online lectures, set up group meeting spaces, and more—all with annotation and whiteboard capabilities.
-NOTE: Zoom is continuously updating its platform security, so be sure to download the latest version when prompted.
+NOTE: Zoom is continuously updating its platform security and features.
+For the latest information, visit the Zoom Help Center at support.zoom.us.

 How do I help my students if they have problems with the technology or don't have access to a computer?